SDUcraftor/sducraft-carpet-addition/readme.md

 English | [简体中文](./readme_cn.md)
 # Description
-This is a [carpet](https://github.com/gnembon/fabric-carpet) addition mod of ETP server
+This is a [carpet](https://github.com/gnembon/fabric-carpet) addition mod of SDUcraft

 ----